mkillewald/CppND-Route-Planning-Project/README.md

 # Route Planning Project

-This is my accepted submission for project 1 of Udacity's C++ nanodegree program
+This is my submission for project 1 of Udacity's C++ nanodegree program

 <img src="map.png" width="600" height="450" />